kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		  logseq.order-list-type:: number
 		- A normal vector?
 		  logseq.order-list-type:: number
 	- Is it possible to create a scalar equation for a line in $$\R^3$$?
 Why or why not?
-What questions do you have? logseq.order-list-type:: number
+What questions does drawing a diagram of th logseq.order-list-type:: number